Precision measurements on $\delta_\text{CP}$ in MOMENT: Introduction

 Future neutrino oscillation experiments will play an important role in curtailing the error on $\delta_\text{CP}$.
 In this work, we investigate the precision measurement of $\delta_\text{CP}$ in the MuOn-decay MEdium baseline NeuTrino beam facility (MOMENT)~\cite{Cao:2014bea}.
 MOMENT is proposed to use a novel approach to generate a very intensive beam of neutrinos and antineutrinos via the decay of positive and negative muons, which allows to survey neutrino oscillations in eight different channels.
 In the past, MOMENT and its physics potential have been studied in CP violation discovery~\cite{Blennow:2015cmn,Bakhti:2016prn}, non-standard neutrino interactions~\cite{Bakhti:2016prn,Tang:2017qen} and invisible neutrino decays~\cite{Tang:2018rer}.

 In the present work, we study the physics potential of MOMENT in the standard three neutrino oscillations and compare its sensitivities with those of the currently running long baseline neutrino experiments T2K~\cite{Abe:2011ks} and NO$\nu$A~\cite{Ayres:2007tu}, as well as the next generation experiments T2HK~\cite{Abe:2015zbg} and DUNE~\cite{Acciarri:2015uup}.
+We also discuss the option of placing the second Hyper-Kamiokande detector in Korea, as was suggested in the T2HKK~\cite{Abe:2016ero} proposal.
 We find that MOMENT has an excellent sensitivity for the precision measurement of $\delta_\text{CP}$ at its current best-fit values.
 We also find that MOMENT can measure $\delta_\text{CP}$ by 15$^\circ$ uncertainty or better at 1$\,\sigma$ CL for approximately 76\% of its currently allowed values.

 This paper is organized as follows: In Section~\ref{Section:2}, we review the oscillation probabilities relevant for MOMENT and discuss the role of the first and second oscillation maxima in the precision measurement of $\delta_\text{CP}$.
 In Section~\ref{Section:3}, we give a brief introduction to the experimental setup of MOMENT and describe how its simulation is done in this work.
 We present the results of this work in Section~\ref{Section:4}, and summarize our findings in Section~\ref{Section:6}.